F45FW/fwsp-logger/README.md

 ## Summary

-Provides a [pino](https://github.com/pinojs/pino) logger that ships its logs to elasticsearch via [pino-elasticsearch](https://github.com/pinojs/pino-elasticsearch).
+Provides a [pino](https://github.com/pinojs/pino) logger that ships its logs to elasticsearch, with rotating index support.

 ## Usage